Bali

 • Thailand Most destinations in Thailand have more consistent sun during this period.

-• Lebaran exodus clogs the island
+• The Lebaran exodus

 Go here instead: